 Not to worry, I decided.
 I would never look back.

 Manifesting my dream car

 Let me first say for the record, my dream car is exactly the car pictured above.
 1985 convertible Mercedes 500sel.
 Throughout my life, I have had a lot of experience manifesting things into reality.
-My husband, Charlie, has recently challenged my to manifest my dream car, and so I shall.
+A good friend challenged my to manifest my dream car, and so I shall.